Cypre55/Library-Information-System/MD Files/Unit-Testing (1).md

   ###### Scenarios

-  * Member tries to return a book they havent issued e*
+  * Member tries to return a book they havent issued
-  * Member tries to return a book which is not present in the library e*
+  * Member tries to return a book which is not present in the library
   * The book has pending reservation which moves to active.
   * The book doesn't have pending reservation.